DriftingOtter/smplFetch/README.md

 # smplFetch 🍎
 a simple python fetch script for linux.
-___with some cool art :)___
+___with some cool headers :)___

 ## How is it different from other fetch scripts?
-Even though this script was made only for me it still has some cool things I wanted to share, like the randomly genereated matrix art.
+Even though this script was made only for me, it still has some cool things I wanted to share, like the randomly genereated matrix art for the python implementation, and a cool clock header for the C implementation.
+(these are subject to change based on my thoughts of what to add or change in the builds*)

 ## Compatability
 It only works on linux as for right now, but I may add support for windows some time later if I have time.

 ## Rebuilds?
-Yes, I will probably rebuilding another version of this script in C once I have fully learned it.
+As of recent, I have rebuilt the fetch script in C with a new header (clock).
+I will try to rebuilt this is any language I learn from now on as a quick and simple project :)

 ___Also maybe in Rust if I feel up to it...___

 ## How to run the script without going into script directory?

+this can done similarly with the C file once compiled.
+___(look at bottom of this section for the C compilation steps*)___

 ### Make a python script:
 ```